kochbj/kochbj.github.io/_pages/home.md

 # Hello!
 I'm Bernie.
 You can check out my résumé/CV to learn a bit about me.
 I'm mostly using this site to share things I've been working on.
 Feel free to reach out if you'd like to chat!

-**12/22/2025** David Peterson and AI wrote an [op-ed for TIME Magazine](https://time.com/7340901/ai-history-bubble-benchmarks/) on the history of evaluation in AI and what it can teach us about the potential and limits of LLMs.
+**12/22/2025** David Peterson and I wrote an [op-ed for TIME Magazine](https://time.com/7340901/ai-history-bubble-benchmarks/) on the history of evaluation in AI and what it can teach us about the potential and limits of LLMs.
 {: .notice}

 **09/01/2025** I talked about benchmarking at Microsoft Research Asia, Tsinghua, ASA, and 4S this summer.